 Plot Synopsis: Scientists find evidence of an alien presence on Earth in 19th century San Francisco, along with Data’s severed head, buried five hundred years ago.

 Plot A and B Analysis: The teaser is brief but compelling: the Enterprise is recalled to Earth.
-In an old, unearthed cavern dating back to the 1800’s they found residue of triolic waves, and Data’s severed head!
-Plot A is about Data’s impending death, which impossibly must have occurred in the past.
-They find a cellular fossil native to only one planet, and head there.
+In an old, unearthed cavern dating back to the 1800’s scientists have found Data’s severed head!
+Plot A is about Data’s adventures through time and who is causing the time portal, there is no plot B. The crew find a cellular fossil native to only one planet and head there.
 The crew is uneasy considering the prospect of Data’s death, and when he reminds Picard that one cannot “cheat fate”, Picard speaks for all of us when he says, “perhaps we can’t, mister Data.
 But at least we can give it a try.”
-An away team beams down to a cave on the planet and inevitably Data gets pulled into the past where he meets all sorts of interesting characters, including Guinan!
+An away team beams down to a cave on the planet and Data gets pulled into 19th century San Francisco where he meets all sorts of interesting characters, including Mark Twain and Guinan!
 In the cave Deanna gives an additional hook: she senses hundreds of terrified humans.
-After a mystifying and provocative meeting with Guinan, Picard goes on the next away mission and this time after a close encounter with some glowing aliens, they all step through a doorway into the past.
+After a mystifying and provocative meeting with Guinan in Ten Forward, Picard goes on the next away mission and this time after a close encounter with some glowing aliens, they all step through a portal into the past.
 It’s a well-paced episode where a lot is happening, and leaves us wanting more.

-Favorite Scenes: There are some scenes that are provocative, and seeing Data’s severed head for the first time is one of them.
-Guinan and Picard’s talk at around the half-hour mark is another, and I feel like quoting from it.
+Favorite Scenes: Some scenes are provocative, and seeing Data’s severed head for the first time is one of them.
+Guinan and Picard’s talk at around the half-hour mark is another, and I will quote from it.
 She tells him he has to accompany the next away mission to the planet, and Picard is surprised:

 Guinan: You just do.